catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

 Academic research often treats community knowledge as supplementary to scientific evidence, creating hierarchies that undervalue lived experience.
-Dr. Okafor and Jamie Williams wanted to establish a methodological framework that genuinely integrates community observations with scientific monitoring as equal forms of evidence.
-Together, they developed and tested a "Parallel Evidence Framework" through a 12-month project with an urban community concerned about industrial pollution.
-The framework structured community environmental observations alongside scientific air quality monitoring, creating datasets that honoured both knowledge systems.
+Dr. Okafor and Jamie Williams developed and tested a "Parallel Evidence Framework" that genuinely integrates community observations with scientific monitoring as equal forms of evidence.
+Through a 12-month project with an urban community concerned about industrial pollution, the framework structured community environmental observations alongside scientific air quality monitoring, creating datasets that honoured both knowledge systems.
 They published the methodology in Environmental Justice Research \[DOI] and presented findings at the Community-Based Participatory Research conference.
 Three research teams have subsequently adopted the framework, and one community group used it to successfully petition for additional environmental monitoring in their area.

 <details class="ocar-breakdown">